-If used early enough, the alcohol will prevent ice from building up on the windscreen.
+There are two main types of windscreen anti-ice systems.
+The first system directs a flow of alcohol to the windscreen.
+If used early enough, the alcohol prevents ice from building up on the windscreen.
 The rate of alcohol flow can be controlled by a dial in the flight deck according to procedures recommended by the aircraft manufacturer.

 Another effective method of anti-icing equipment is the electric heating method.
 Small wires or other conductive material is imbedded in the windscreen.
 The heater can be turned on by a switch in the flight deck, causing an electrical current to be passed across the shield through the wires to provide sufficient heat to prevent the formation of ice on the windscreen.
 The heated windscreen should only be used during flight.
 Do not leave it on during ground operations, as it can overheat and cause damage to the windscreen.
-Warning: the electrical current can cause compass deviation errors by as much as 40° .
+Warning: the electrical current can cause compass deviation errors by as much as $40^{\circ}$ .